test-time-training/mttt/README.md

 ### ImageNet from pixels

 For ImageNet from pixels, the following commands use ViT-Tiny by default.
 You may add ```--config.model=small``` to use ViT-Small.

+Each run can take at least a few days on most machines.

 As noted above, you may need to tune the number of gradient accumulation steps by specifying ```--config.input.accum_time``` to accommodate the memory constraint of your devices.